skupperproject/skupper-docs/input/kube/site.md

    origin-oauth-proxy      4.14.0
    ```

-## Creating a simple site using the CLI on Kubernetes/OpenShift
+## Creating a simple site using the CLI on Kubernetes

 **Prerequisites**

 * The `skupper` CLI is installed.
-* The Skupper controller is running on the Kubernetes/OpenShift cluster you are running or you are running on a platform.
+* The Skupper controller is running on the Kubernetes cluster you are running or you are running on a platform.

-1. Set the `SKUPPER_PLATFORM` for your site if you are not using Kubernetes/OpenShift:
+.Procedure

+1. Check that the `SKUPPER_PLATFORM` environment is unset or set to `kubernetes`.

    * `kubernetes` - default
    * `podman`
    * `docker`
    * `linux`

-2. Create a site on Kubernetes/OpenShift:
+2. Create a site on Kubernetes:

    ```bash
    $ skupper site create <site-name>